 The 2014 case in Ferguson, Missouri, identifies the intersection between areas of economic and criminal justice.
-In 2016 the U.S. Department of Justice completed an investigation of collusion between law enforcement and the courts in Ferguson, Missouri, finding a "financial relationship between Ferguson's municipal courts and its police department resulted in the disproportionate ticketing, fining and jailing of its African American residents."
+In 2016 the U.S. Department of Justice completed an investigation of collusion between law enforcement and the courts in Ferguson, Missouri, finding a "financial relationship between Ferguson's municipal courts and its police department resulted in the disproportionate ticketing, fining and jailing of its African American residents."21 sion noted in its report that

 In 2017, the United States Commission on Civil Rights submitted a briefing report with recommendations for the U.S. Department of Justice on Targeted Fines and Fees Against Low-income Communities of Color.
-The Commission noted in its report that
+The Commis-

-Excessive imposition of fines and fees can damage judicial credibility and the relationship between law enforcement and residents . . . .
-Court imposition of fines and fees for criminal and civil justice activities has become a common practice in many jurisdictions . . . . [and] a significant number of low-level fines and fees are for traffic violations . . . .
-There are inconsistent policies in determining the ability to pay fines and fees and the consequences for individuals' failure to pay.
+Excessive imposition of fines and fees can damage judicial credibility and the relationship between law enforcement and residents Court imposition of fines and fees for criminal and civil justice activities has become a common practice in many jurisdictions [and] a significant number of low-level fines and fees are for traffic violations There are inconsistent policies in determining the ability to pay fines and fees and the consequences for individuals' failure to pay.22